LiuGroupHNU/md-data/code/doc/install/install-from-source.md

 ```bash
 virtualenv -p python3.8 $tensorflow_venv
 ```
-If one does not need the GPU support of DeePMD-kit and is concerned about package size, the CPU-only version of TensorFlow should be installed by
+If one does not need the GPU support of mdpu-kit and is concerned about package size, the CPU-only version of TensorFlow should be installed by
 ```bash
 pip install --upgrade tensorflow-cpu
 ```